remix7531/wots-fv/README.md

 [![ci](https://github.com/remix7531/wots-fv/actions/workflows/ci.yml/badge.svg)](https://github.com/remix7531/wots-fv/actions/workflows/ci.yml)

+**This project is looking for funding to build a formally verified SLH-DSA implementation**

 Machine-checked functional-correctness proof of a C implementation of RFC 8391 WOTS+ (`WOTSP-SHA2_256`), using VST on Rocq 9.0 + CompCert.